RASPWeather/documentation/bare-metal-install-guide.md

     * ```install CPAN```
     * ```reload cpan```
     * ```install Proc::Background```
 9. As the *rasp* user, install the [WRF and RASP binaries](https://github.com/wargoth/rasp-gm).
 This will put folders such as *GM*, *lib* and *bin*, into the base directory.
-Other important folders are *mgmt* and the various model directories (e.g *UK12*).
+Other important folders are *mgmt* (if you have local utilities) and the various model directories (e.g *UK12* - see the other repository for the UK versions of these models, called *rasp-models*).
 10. We need to update some shared libraries that are there in Fedora Core 25, but are renamed (and newer) in Fedora Core 30.
 Do not try this step before adding the main RASP binaries, as the *lib* directory will not exist.
+Of note for WRF 3.6, this needs an older gfortran binary - see notes at the bottom.
 As the *rasp* user:
   * ```mv ./lib/libjasper.so.1 ./lib/libjasper.so.1.notused```
   * ```ln -s /usr/lib64/libjasper.so.4 ./lib/libjasper.so.```
   * ```mv  ./lib/libgfortran.so.3  ./lib/libgfortran.so.3.notused```